Djokovic getting the boot? Report claims star will be deported

-All eyes are on Federal Immigration Minister Alex Hawke as he weighs up whether to kick Novak Djokovic out of Australia.
+All eyes are on Australia's Federal Immigration Minister Alex Hawke as he weighs up whether to kick tennis player Novak Djokovic out of the country.

-The decision to cancel Djokovic's visa last week was overturned in the Federal Circuit Court on Monday but the Minister still has the final say on whether the tennis star is allowed to stay in the country.
+The decision to cancel Djokovic's visa last week was overturned in the Federal Circuit Court on Monday but the minister still has the final say on whether the tennis star is allowed to stay in Australia.

 After Judge Anthony Kelly handed down his verdict the federal government said it was still considering whether to cancel Djokovic's visa, saying it had the power to do so despite the court's ruling.